-Protect, restore, and enhance intertidal, tidal flat, and subtidal habitats.
+Protect, restore, and enhance intertidal and subtidal habitats.

-Protect, restore, and enhance non-tidal marsh intertidal, unvegetated tidal flat, and subtidal habitats to improve ecological complexity and completeness, and to deliver ecosystem services and water quality benefits to the Estuary.
+Protect, restore, and enhance non-wetland intertidal, unvegetated tidal flat, and subtidal habitats to improve ecological complexity and completeness, and to deliver ecosystem services and water quality benefits to the Estuary.

 Determine habitat suitability for native eelgrass in context with potential future climate changes in San Francisco Bay.
 Learn, respond, and adapt strategies to account for natural variability and climate change stressors.